el-hult/adventofcode2016/README.md

 open Day14.html
 ```

-I guess one can set it up smarter, with some dedicated output folder and so on... but wth.

 ## Benchmarks
 Benchmarks are made by writing custom programs, and denote them as "bench" build targets.
 See Day22 for an example.
 The program itself is responsible for reporting relevant output via stdOut or writing reports to file.